spacetelescope/mirage/docs/seed_images.rst

 Creation of Seed Images
 =======================

 A "seed image" is a noiseless image that contains signal only from simulated astronomical sources, created during the first stage of Mirage.
-In addition to containing no noise, there are no cosmic rays nor dark current or background signal.
+In addition to containing no noise, there are no cosmic rays nor dark current.
 The seed image can be used as a "truth image" for the purposes of quality checks on the final output data.

 Mirage generates seed images in one of two ways: